Estimating the mass of galactic components using machine learning algorithms: Predictions for Observational Data

-Fig. \ref{fig:magnitudes_distribution} shows the distribution for each magnitude for both SDSS and Guo's galaxy catalogue.
-As previously mentioned, observed galaxies exhibit high luminosity, causing a shift in the mean value of each magnitude compared to synthetic galaxies.
-Since both samples do not fall within the same ranges, we will focus on regions where we have information about observations and simulations.
+Figure \ref{fig:magnitudes_distribution} shows the distribution for each magnitude for both SDSS and Guo's galaxy catalogue.
+As previously mentioned, observed galaxies exhibit high luminosity, causing a shift in the mean value of each magnitude compared with synthetic galaxies.
+Because both samples do not fall within the same ranges, we will focus on regions where we have information about both observations and simulations.
 Indeed, the literature has reported that NN behaves as interpolators \citep{saxe2019information,spigler2018jamming}.
 Therefore, the sample of observed galaxies to be assessed by the algorithm should have input features within the same domain of the training and test mock datasets.

-We selected a galaxy catalogue from the SDSS database, with information about 660,000 galaxies and their morphological components \citep{CatMendel}.
-The masses listed there were determined by fitting a broadband spectral energy distribution.
-This process involved making assumptions about the initial mass function, extinction law and stellar evolution.
-In that catalogue, the bulge-disk brightness profiles were reconstructed using the photometric decomposition method with the Sersic profile

-where $R_e$ is the half-light radius and $I_e$ the intensity at that radius.
-Here $n$ is known as the Sérsic index and control the curvature of the profile.
+We selected a galaxy catalogue from the SDSS database, with information about 660,000 galaxies and their morphological components \citep{CatMendel}.~The masses listed there were determined by fitting a broadband spectral energy distribution.~This process involved making assumptions about the initial mass function, extinction law, and stellar evolution.
+In that catalogue, the bulge--disk brightness profiles were reconstructed using the photometric decomposition method with the Sersic profile where $R_e$ is the half-light radius and $I_e$ is the intensity at that radius.
+Here, $n$ is known as the Sersic index and controls the curvature of the profile.

-The magnitudes used in the predictions stage were obtained from the SDSS DR7 \citep{SDSS}.
+The magnitudes used in the prediction stage were obtained from the SDSS DR7 \citep{SDSS}.
 We converted the apparent magnitude ($m$) to absolute magnitude ($M$) using \citep{Schneider}

-where $d$ is the distance to the source, in units of 10 parsecs.
-Distances were computed using the python library Astropy \citep{Astropy} with the redshift reported in NED\footnote{The NASA/IPAC Extragalactic Database (NED) is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.} and assuming the cosmological parameters from Planck 2018 \citep{planck} $H_0=67.66$ km/Mpc/s, and $\Omega_{m0} = 0.26$.
-Our analysis focused on about $70\%$ of the total dataset, concentrating on galaxies with the u, g, r, i, and z magnitudes.
+where $d$ is the distance to the source in units of 10 parsecs.
+The distances were computed using the Python library Astropy \citep{The Astropy Collaboration}, with the redshift reported in NED\endnote{The NASA/IPAC Extragalactic Database (NED) is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.} and assuming the cosmological parameters from Planck 2018 \citep{Planck Collaboration}, $H_0=67.66$ km/Mpc/s and $\Omega_{m0} = 0.26$.
+Our analysis focused on about $70\%$ of the total dataset, concentrating on galaxies with the u-, g-, r-, i-, and z-magnitudes.